a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 ## Footnotes

-1. While not useful for most engineering optimizations, a Developer Productivity metric can be useful in factory-like teams with a single sequential workflow, where it becomes synonymous with workflow productivity.
-In that case using the term still misleads and will cause more problems than terms like "workflow efficiency" or "workflow productivity".

-2. An ideal alternative term for Developer Productivity solves:
+1. An ideal alternative term for Developer Productivity solves:
   - Instability: Engineering optimization is evolving.
 Roles, metrics, strategies, desired outcomes, and contributing factors all change, resulting in consequences like change resistance and confusion.
 The only stable factors are the things optimized - engineering stakeholder outcomes and business impact.
   - Inaccuracy: All popular terms today are equally inaccurate.
 None encompass the full breadth of the roles, metrics, and strategies that exist (and will exist) to improve engineering stakeholder outcomes and business impact.
 "Developer Productivity" combines a role, optimization metric, and implies improving a meaningless number.
 "Developer Experience" combines a changeable role, optimization strategy, and implies adopting that strategy.
 "Developer Tools" combines a changeable role, contributing factor, and implies optimizing only that subset of contributing factors
   - Memorability: Accurate and stable terms like "Software Delivery and Operations (SDO)" aren't memorable
   - Low abusability: Output metrics like efficiency result in many developers experiencing negative consequences like micromanagement, unrealistic expectations, and system-gaming temptations.
 Terms that focus on results (outcomes and impact) reduce negative consequences' likelihood and improve results.
   - Tool Company SEO: Any term needs to be unique enough for engineering stakeholders to find articles and tools about it
   - Measurement Team usefulness: Any term should facilitate great measurement team interactions and messaging (e.g., like clarifying results and metrics that matter, not explaining how developer productivity doesn't measure what it sounds like)

 <!-- 1.
 Searching Google (non-personalized) on 2025-06-11 with the term "User Experience Team" yields 534k results.
 "Developer Experience Team" yields 84k results.
 "Developer Productivity Team" yields 20k results, despite the concept existing longer.
 -->